SQLite Database Migrations

 Migration Order Issues

-If you see foreign key errors, verify the migration order in server.rs.
+If you see foreign key errors, verify the migration order in prepare_core.rs.
 Parent

 tables must be created before child tables with FK references.